Weebly vs Squarespace is a great match-up between two of the biggest and best website builders in the game.

 You can think of the help centers like the platform’s own little search engine.
 You type in a question and you’ll get a list of results that link to help guides.
 This acts as your first port of call when trying to find the answer to a problem.

-Squarespace takes home the win for help.
+Squarespace takes home the win for help and support.
 Weebly has extra support over the phone, but Squarespace has round-the-clock personal support for email.
 It also has the more intuitive help center.
 Having tested both, Squarespace was better at returning relevant answers to our searches.

 One of the other main reasons people opt to use website builders is the price.
 Not everyone can afford to pay an arm and a leg for a web designer to build their site.

 Weebly has some of the cheapest priced plans of any website builder.
 You don’t sacrifice quality for the low cost, either!

 Weebly has four premium plans which range from $8/month to $38/month.
 If you want to build an online store, you’ll need to be on the Pro plan ($12/month) or higher.

 Weebly also has a completely free plan.
 This lets you build a website with all the same features and tools as on the other plans, but there is a catch: your domain will have a tacky ‘.weebly’ attachment to it, and there will be Weebly adverts on your site.

 Still, it’s a good way to build your site and see if you like the platform, then you can always upgrade before you hit publish.

 Squarespace also has four premium plans, but they’re a little pricier, ranging from $12/month to $40/month.
 The two most expensive plans give you ecommerce functionality.

 Squarespace doesn’t have a free plan, but does offer a 14-day free trial.
 It prides itself on design, and therefore doesn’t want to compromise its themes with tacky advertising.
 But two weeks should still give you plenty of time to decide whether it’s worth upgrading.